-The attorney — who himself has been at the center of a string of sexual assault allegations, most of which were dropped in court for reasons including perjury by an accuser — says he was compelled to get involved because he "really didn’t like what I was hearing about this guy."
+The attorney — who himself has been at the center of a string of sexual assault allegations, a couple of which were dropped in court -- one for perjury by an accuser — says he was compelled to get involved because he "really didn’t like what I was hearing about this guy."
 He's now providing pro-bono legal advice to some of Onision's alleged victims.

 "It’s turning into a lot but we are learning more and more about his erratic behavior," said Morse.
 "It concerns me because he has small kids the home."

 In new video posted online by Morse, Hansen is seen knocking at Onision's door while Onision is apparently inside calling 9-1-1.
 In audio laid over the clip, the accused YouTube predator refers to Hansen and his crew as "YouTube stalkers."